0xbythesecond/Azure-SOC-Honeynet-Project/README.md

 For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint

 ## Attack Maps Before Hardening / Security Controls
-The below image reflects exposed Microsoft SQL server over a 24 hour period and where the attacks were located
+The below image reflects exposed Microsoft SQL server over a 24 hour period.
+The points provided on the map indicate where the attack(s) or attempted login originated from.
 ![MSSQL Allowed Access](https://i.imgur.com/UHVHIGM.png) <br />
 The below image reflects exposed Linux server over a 24 hour period and where the attacks were located
 ![Linux Syslog Auth Failures](https://i.imgur.com/8QbjEwL.png) <br />